Our approach to religious slaughter and animal welfare

 In the UK we have a small number of stores where customer demand for halal meat is high.
 To serve these customers, we either sell branded halal meat, which comes from stunned animals, or have independent meat counters operated by The National Halal Centre.
 These counters sell unstunned halal meat, which is labelled as such, so that our customers are able to make informed choices about what they wish to purchase.
 The National Halal Centre operates to strict industry standards and employs highly-skilled certified slaughtermen in its abattoirs.

-All our Tesco branded meat suppliers to the UK market stun the animal before slaughter, even though some of this is also processed to halal standards, the point of difference from conventionally-slaughtered animals is that the animal receives a blessing before slaughter.
+All our Tesco branded meat suppliers to the UK market stun the animal before slaughter, even though some of this is also processed to halal standards, the key point of difference from conventionally-slaughtered animals is that the animal receives a dedication before slaughter.
 This allows the processors to export parts of the carcass not used by European customers to other countries, such as those in the Middle East, where demand for halal meat is higher, a practice which helps to minimise waste.
-As we do not specify to these suppliers that halal practices should be followed, such as a blessing, we choose not to market the meat as halal.
-For example, the vast majority of New Zealand lamb sold in the UK is processed to the halal standards described.
+As we do not specify to these suppliers that halal practices should be followed, we choose not to market the meat as halal.
+For example, a majority of New Zealand lamb sold in the UK is processed to the halal standards described but there is no material difference in the stun and slaughter processes adhered to and net welfare outcomes are maintained in all instances.

 Kosher food is food which is fit according to Jewish law.
-In the UK, we sell some branded kosher products, all of which are certified by a UK Kasrut authority.
-The majority of these products we sell are covered by one of the three largest Kasrut authorities: London Beth Din, Manchester Beth Din and Kedassia.
-For meat products, in line with the Shechita method of slaughter, the animal is unstunned before slaughter.
+In the UK, we sell some branded kosher products, all of which are certified by a UK Kashrut authority.
+The majority of these products we sell are covered by one of the three largest Kashrut authorities: KLBD (London Beth Din), Manchester Beth Din and Kedassia.
+For meat products, the animal is unstunned before slaughter.
 We do not sell any own-label kosher products and all the kosher products we do sell are labelled and certified as kosher.

-Our businesses in central Europe, Asia and the Republic of Ireland do not sell any kosher meat.
+Our businesses in central Europe, and the Republic of Ireland do not sell any kosher meat.

 For more information contact our corporate responsibility team - email@example.com